 - 2 Your application is checked for eligibility.
-Please see section 1.8 Eligibility above. - 3 In some cases, the arts area to which you have applied may not be the best fit for your proposal.
-In such a case, we will contact you and ask you if you are happy for us to move your application to a more appropriate arts team.
-You will then have a choice to have your application moved, or for it to remain under the arts area to which you applied. - 4 Adviser(s) and/or staff make a written assessment of the application based on the criteria for assessment set out in section 3.3 below. - 5 Adviser(s) and/or staff recommend an application as shortlisted or not shortlisted. - 6 A peer panel reviews all shortlisted applications and associated materials, then scores and makes decisions. - 7 Decisions are communicated in writing to applicants. - 8 Decisions are noted by Council.
+Please see section 1.8 Eligibility, above. - 3 Adviser(s) and/or staff make a written assessment of the application based on the criteria for assessment set out in section 3.3 below. - 4 Adviser(s) and/or staff recommend an application as shortlisted or not shortlisted. - 5 Shortlisted candidates may be asked to attend an interview and make a presentation for the panel based on their application. - 6 A peer panel reviews all shortlisted applications and associated materials, then scores and makes decisions. - 7 Decisions are communicated in writing to applicants. - 8 Decisions are noted by Council.